etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

         '$wamp'
         'DS'
         'ticketFilterValues'
+        'contentLimit'
-        ($uibModal, $wamp, DS, ticketFilterValues) ->
+        ($uibModal, $wamp, DS, ticketFilterValues, contentLimit) ->
             DS.defineResource
                 name: 'Ticket'
                 methods:

 The method getField() returns the value of the ticket field.
+In case of 'content' the text is possibly limited to the value of the 'contentLimit' constant.
 In case of 'period' the result depends on the flag 'remainingTime'.

                     getField: (key) ->
+                        if key is 'content' and @content.length > contentLimit
+                            @content.slice(0, contentLimit) + '...'
-                        if key is 'period'
+                        else if key is 'period'
                             momentDeadline = moment.unix @created
                                 .add @period, 'minutes'
                             if 0 > momentDeadline.diff moment(), 'minutes'
                                 @expired = true
                             if ticketFilterValues.remainingTime
+                                String(
                                     momentDeadline.diff moment(), 'minutes'
+                                ) + ' min.'
                             else
                                 if momentDeadline.isSame moment(), 'day'
                                     'Today' + ' ' + momentDeadline.format 'HH:mm'